-F.1.17 Transport
+D.1.17 Transport

-Proponent Commitment Relevant Section in Coal Mine EIS The existing Hobartville Road within the mining lease area will be closed to public traffic and relevant bypasses will be constructed to facilitate traffic flow around the Project site.
-Volume 2, Section 17.1.1 All external road upgrades and construction will be completed to required standards and design guidelines as stipulated by the DTMR.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference The existing Hobartville Road within the mining lease area will be closed to public traffic and relevant bypasses will be constructed to facilitate traffic flow around the Project site.
+Volume 2, Section 17.1.1 The Proponent will maximise as much as practicable the use of workforce travel methods such as BIBO in order to minimise light vehicle traffic on local roads.
+Volume 1, Section 4 Submission Response CM199 All external road upgrades and construction will be completed to required standards and design guidelines as stipulated by the DTMR.
 Volume 2, Section 17.1.1 The DTMR is the relevant approval and management body for the transportation of dangerous goods and hazardous materials throughout Queensland and requires certain permits and conditions to be met for the transportation of these goods on the State controlled road (SCR) network.
 Volume 2, Section 17.6.7 Logistics plans will need to be submitted for individual components (ie each separate vehicle) as well as the entire program of planned movements for any Over Dimensional vehicles.
 Volume 2, Section 17.6.8 The Proponent is proposing to close a section of Hobartville Road and construct bypasses to the north and south of the mining lease area.
-As these works affect the existing road network and are entirely attributed to the impact of the Project, the Proponent will be responsible for all associated costs.
-Volume 2, Section 17.7.1 In order to access the Project site from the existing road network new intersections will need to be constructed at both the northern and southern entries to the site as part of the proposed bypass layouts.
-As these works affect the existing road network and are entirely attributed to the impact of the Project, the Proponent will be responsible for all associated costs under the DTMR guidelines.
-Volume 2, Section 17.7.2 The Proponent will create a Transport Management Plan in order to manage the risks and impacts of any transport related issues.
-Volume 2, Section 17.7.4
+As these works affect the existing road network and are entirely attributed to the impact of the Project, Volume 2, Section 17.7.1

-Alpha Coal Project Environmental Impact Statement | VOL 4 2010 APPENDICES
+Alpha Coal Project Supplementary Environmental Impact Statement | VOL 2 2011